osdldbt/dbt2/doc/user-guide.rst

 single process.
 At some point (depends on hardware and resource limitations) the driver, specifically `dbt2-driver` as a multi-threaded progress, will become a bottleneck.
 We can increase the load by starting multiple multi-threaded drivers.
-The `-b #` flag can be passed to the `dbt2-run` script to specify how many warehouses to be created per process.
+The `-b #` flag can be passed to the `dbt2 run` command to specify how many warehouses to be created per process.
 The script will calculate how many driver processes to start.

 Keying and Thinking Time
 ------------------------